-My first rendezvous with the Kumaris was in 2013 while I was exploring Durbar Square in Kathmandu.
+My first rendezvous with the Kumari was in 2013 while I was exploring Basantapur Durbar Square in Kathmandu.
 I was picking up something from the market when I heard people saying that Kumari is soon going to show up and shower her blessing on everyone.
 Honestly I was clueless then of what they were saying.
 She appears either in the morning or late afternoon

 “Run to Kumari ghar otherwise you will miss her glimpse” While I was still thinking, my friends ran curiously and there she appeared.
 A divine young girl who should be close to 8 years, with heavy makeup on the face, on a palki, cautiously keeping herself away from touching the floor, showering her blessings and there I saw the living goddess of Nepal